Warren Akin Sr.: Early years

-Warren Akin Sr. was born in Elbert County, Georgia and raised on a farm.
-At a very early age he was inspired to become a lawyer, after viewing proceedings at an Elberton court.
-At age 18, with a limited amount of education, Akin set he off to seek his fortune in the Dahlonega Gold Rush.
+Warren Akin Sr. was born in Elbert County, Georgia, and raised on a farm.
+At a very early age, he was inspired to become a lawyer, after viewing proceedings at an Elberton court.
+At age 18, with a limited amount of education, Akin sets off to seek his fortune in the Dahlonega Gold Rush.
 He would work in the gold fields for the next seven years, during which time he fulfilled his childhood ambition by reading law.
 Akins was admitted to the Cherokee Superior Court in 1836.
 He subsequently established a successful law practice in Cassville, Georgia while also operating a modest farm just outside the city.
 He became well known within the north Georgia region and was appointed colonel in the Georgia Militia, aiding in the removal of the Cherokees, a historical event which became known as the Trail of Tears.
-Akin later confessing sympathy with their plight.
+Akin later confesses sympathy for their plight.